 What is the ARDC?

-Located at the Federal Reserve Bank of Atlanta, the ARDC is part of a network of secure computing labs where qualified researchers can access confidential economic, demographic, and public health microdata provided by the U.S. Census Bureau or partner agencies.
+Located at the Federal Reserve Bank of Atlanta, the ARDC is one of only 33 Federal Statistical Research Data Centers, secure U.S. Census Bureau facilities where researchers have access to restricted-use microdata for approved research projects.
+The ARDC provides qualified researchers around the Southeast, the opportunity to perform statistical analysis on nonpublic economic, demographic, and public health microdata provided by the U.S. Census Bureau or partner agencies.
 These include the Bureau of Justice Statistics (BJS), the Bureau of Labor Statistics (BLS), and the National Center for Health Statistics (NCHS).
-For a complete list of partner agencies and available datasets, visit the ARDC website.
+Research undertaken in these facilities informs policy in ways not possible with publicly available data.
+Information about what data researchers can access through FSRDCs can be found here.

 How do I access the ARDC?

+Qualified researchers from Tulane University can submit proposals to access restricted-use data for authorized research projects.
 Researchers must develop a proposal, submit it for review by the applicable agency, and obtain Special Sworn Status.
 Once Special Sworn Status requirements are met, they can conduct research at the ARDC and will also have access to an onsite research assistant free of charge.
-As there are approximately 30 RDC labs across the US, Tulane researchers will easily be able to work with colleagues at other universities associated with other RDCs.
+As there are more than 30 RDC labs across the US, Tulane researchers will easily be able to work with colleagues at other universities associated with other RDCs.
 For information on RDCs nationwide, consult the Federal Statistical Research Data Centers website.

 What are the fees for accessing data?

 CPPR covers the cost for Tulane researchers to access the ARDC.
-This includes obtaining Special Sworn Status, proposal development, project management, disclosure avoidance review, and using the lab itself.
-Note that some agencies (such as NCHS, BLS, and BEA) may assess a separate project fee if using their data.
+This includes obtaining Special Sworn Status, proposal development, project management, disclosure avoidance review, access to an onsite research assistant, and using the lab itself.
+Note that some agencies (such as NCHS, BLS, and BEA) may assess a separate project fee for access to their data.

 General Guidelines